 Parties that go to court without a lawyer should expect the worse.
 Eviction lawsuits are not small claims cases, and it is not a good idea to defend against one without an attorney.

 It is equally unwise to assume that simply because the law requires your landlord to live up to the warranty of habitability the process to getting the problems in your house or apartment resolved will be straight-forward.

-Click on the button below to contact an attorney today that will listen to the facts of the situation.
+Click on the button below to set an appointment with an attorney today to better understand and assert your rights.